musnymubarak/Student-Care-App-in-ReactNative/README.md

 - **AsyncStorage** – To persist user credentials and session data.
 - **React Navigation** – For handling navigation between different app screens.
 - **React Native Paper** – For UI components like buttons, text fields, and loading indicators.
-- **Axios** – For making API requests to fetch student data and course details.

 ## Contributing